Golden Retriever Grooming Information

 grooming golden retriever

-The Golden Retriever Club of America recommends that a Golden Retriever should be professionally groomed every 6-8 weeks.
-This may vary depending on your dog’s activity level and the season in which you live—if you’re in an area with snow or your dog is constantly going for swims, you may need to increase this time frame.
+The Golden Retriever Club of America recommends that a Golden Retriever be professionally groomed every 6-8 weeks.
+This time frame may vary depending on your dog’s activity level and the season in which you live—if you’re in an area with snow or your dog is constantly going for swims, you may need to increase it.

 Another factor to consider is the length of your dog’s hair—if your pet has long hair that tends to get tangled easily, increasing this time frame can help prevent painful knots from forming.
 If you prefer to do the grooming yourself, check with your local veterinarian for information on the best products and techniques for your pet.